 - Human errors.
 This is the leading cause of hard drive failure.
 It's possible that you may accidentally delete any system file which is essential to boot a hard drive when you think it could be malware or junk.
 Furthermore, there are some indirect human errors which will make a hard disk crashed or dead.

 In this situation, don't try to reinstall Windows or run useless repair tool like CHKDSK because those tools can just make matters worse.
-Can you recover data from a failed hard drive?
-How do you recover data from a crashed hard disk?
+Can you recover lost data from a failed hard drive?
+How do you recover lost data from a crashed hard disk?
 Keep reading.